rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 > N.B. inspecting the `sty` field on types during type inference can be
 > risky, as there may be inference variables and other things to
-> consider, or sometimes types are not yet known that will become
+> consider, or sometimes types are not yet known and will become
-> known later.).
+> known later.

 To allocate a new type, you can use the various `mk_` methods defined on the `tcx`.
 These have names that correspond mostly to the various kinds